Canada airliner swerves to avoid object near Toronto; two hurt

 "The pilots' initial assessment was that it looked like a balloon.
 After debriefing, there is potential that the object was a drone," said Porter Airlines spokesman Brad Cicero.

 The plane landed at about 7:30 a.m.
-ET.
+ET (1230 GMT).
 The TSB has now launched an investigation, the first time it has done so for such an incident, said Corbin.

-Dan Adamus, president of the Air Line Pilots Association International's Canada Board, said by phone that he had never heard of a plane swerving to avoid a drone in the country before.

-In June, Canada's Transport Ministry launched a campaign intended to deter people from flying drones near airports or aircraft.
+In June, Canada's federal transport ministry launched a campaign intended to deter people from flying drones near airports or aircraft.

-In Canada, users operating drones weighing less than 35 kg (77 lbs) for recreational purposes do not need a permit.

-Transport Canada, however, is now proposing to end the distinction between flying drones for recreational and commercial purposes, and would instead regulate the use of UAVs based on risk by looking at factors like the size of the drone and whether they are flown in the line of sight.

 There have been a rash of near misses between planes and unmanned aerial vehicles in the United States in recent years.